- Course overview

 ELC314 International Business Communication

-The module is designed to help students to develop and refine their ability to communicate effectively in English in the global business environment encompassing different national cultures, business practices and systems.
+The module is designed to help students who have English as a second language to develop and refine their ability to communicate effectively in English in the global business environment encompassing different national cultures, business practices and systems.
 Students will engage in a range of written and oral tasks and assessments which will develop their business communication skills.

-This module will equip you with a sound understanding of the principles and practice of economic, environmental and political crisis and disaster management in the hospitality, events and tourism industries.
+The purpose of this module is to equip students with a sound understanding of the principles and practice of economic, environmental and political crisis and disaster management in the hospitality, tourism and events industries.

 You will develop a critical understanding of the theories and concepts of entrepreneurs.
 You will identify entrepreneurial opportunities in hospitality and tourism, and consider the role of innovation, creative thinking techniques and service development.